nats-io/kinesis-bridge/README.md

-# NATS-AWS Kinesis Bridge
+# Kinesis-NATS Bridge

-The is a standalone program that bridges NATS and AWS Kinesis streams.
+The is a standalone program that reads records from AWS Kinesis streams and publishes them to NATS streams.

 ## Configuration

-A configuration file is used to model the translation from the stream source to sink.

-Here is a simple example:
+A configuration file is used to delcare the Kinesis streams and their mapping to a NATS stream.
+Here is an example:

 ```yaml
 nats: